Where Passion Meets Creativity

 Platform: Instagram

-Creative Contribution to a Social Media Giveaway, 2025
+Creative Contribution To Giveaway, 2025

 For a seasonal campaign, I contributed to content ideation and starred in the video for a social media giveaway, helping to bring the concept to life in an engaging and visually appealing way.
 Landmark executed the broader campaign, including designing the prize package, managing the entry process, and handling platform compliance.
 My involvement focused on creative input and on-camera presentation, helping ensure the campaign resonated with the audience and reflected the brand’s personality.